-Davis Cup by BNP Paribas is the world's largest annual international team competition in sport with 123 nations entering in 2012.
+Davis Cup by BNP Paribas is the world's largest annual international team competition in sport with 122 nations taking part in 2014.

 The prestigious ITF event, which is one of the cornerstones of the tennis calendar, gives players the chance to represent their country in an otherwise individual sport.